 - The patient providing an accurate medical history, dental history, and history of chief complaints.

 - The patient’s compliance with the treatment.

 - Treatment needs are totally dependent upon the diagnosis.

-Common treatments for TMD in our office are:
+Common treatments for TMD in our

 - Splint therapy (ARA/Centric relation appliances, stabilization appliances, muscle deprogramming appliances, NTI-tss appliances, etc.)